Bulma385/MCTS/Thesis.md

 - probabilistically skip over unpromising actions  (30, 39) (bucket strategies benefit from that)
 2. Sub Game Solving
 - unsafe and save sub game solving (14,15,42,48)
+- unsafe in practice better
+- Idea: bound by blueprint strat payoff
+- force opponent to adapt to different bet sizes by changing them in subgames (49)
+-  de-emphasizing hands the opponent would only be holding if she had made an earlier mistake
+3. Self-Improvement
+- add actions that opponents actually take to the blueprint and solve in the background (54)
+-

 ### Combining Prediction of Human Decisions with ISMCTS in Imperfect Information Games (https://arxiv.org/pdf/1709.09451.pdf)
 - ISMCTS  [6, 18, 22]